 - Revolving: covers predevelopment, acquisition, and/or bridge financing needs for more than one property or project.

-For more detailed information on our lending products and terms, please review our Loan Products Summary
+For more detailed information on our lending products and terms, please review our Leviticus Lending Products

 We use an efficient underwriting process to reduce the burden on our borrowers.
 We first assess the general feasibility and mission-alignment of a project via an in-person, phone, or e-mail conversation and a review of financial statements.
 If a project satisfies those conditions, we provide a loan application containing questions about project scope, use of loan proceeds, experience and financial capacity of the borrower and guarantor (if applicable), status of approvals and funding commitments, the project’s impact on the community and projected timing of the closing.